Greece–Ottoman Empire relations

-Greece and the Ottoman Empire had a history of conflict.
-They developed formal relations in 1830 when Greece was recognised as an independent state by the Ottoman Empire following the Greek War of Independence.
+Greece and the Ottoman Empire established diplomatic relations in the 1830s.
+This was following Greece's formation after its declaration of independence from the Ottoman Empire.
+Their relations can be characterised as having a history of conflict.
+There were several wars that they directly and indirectly fought each other and that led to a gradual loss of territory by the Ottoman Empire until its final defeat during World War I.

 Background

 Greek and Turk relations: 6th–14th centuries

 The Byzantine Empire although a different regime to the nation of Greece, factors into the nations modern relations as heritage.
-Some view the Byzantine Empire, the Roman Empire during the medieval era, the medieval expression of a Greek nation and a pre-modern nation state.
+Some view the Byzantine Empire (the Greek-speaking Eastern Roman Empire during the medieval era) as the medieval expression of a Greek nation and a pre-modern nation state.

 The Göktürks of the First Turkic Khaganate were the first Turkic state to use the name Türk politically.
 The first contact with the Romans (Byzantine Empire) is believed to be 563.
 The 10th century saw the rise of the Seljuk Turks.

+The first conflict between the Byzantine Empire and Seljuk Turks occurred at the Battle of Kapetron in 1048.
+More notable is the Battle of Manzikert in 1071 and the Turkish settlement of Anatolia that followed.
 Later, Turkish Anatolian beyliks were established both in formerly Byzantine lands and in the territory of the fragmenting Seljuk Sultanate.
-One of those beylinks was the Ottoman dynasty and become the Ottoman Empire.
+One of those beyliks was the Ottoman dynasty and become the Ottoman Empire.
 In 1453, the Ottoman Empire conquered Constantinople, the capital city of the Byzantine Empire.